JamesCraster/UncertaintyInDL/MVG-VI/README.md

-Implementation of MVG-VI, updated by James Craster, taken originally from below source
+Implementation of MVG-VI, updated by me, taken originally from below source

 Theano is no longer being maintained, there exists a fork called Pytensor.
 Switching to Pytensor is left as future work.
 To run this, you will need Python no older than 3.9 and numpy no older than 1.21.5, because Theano uses some deprecated functionality of both.
 Running Theano in 2024 is not trivial.
 I used Theano 1.0.5 and scipy 1.9.1 if that helps.